rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 * Out of the box you will find JQueryMobile will not be included automatically in your views on Windows Mobile / CE devices, this is to give the best possible performance.
 * There are APIs available in the product to monitor the memory including memory logs and a Memory API.
 You can use these tools to get a handle on the requirements of your application.
 * Resources are available on developer.motorolasolutions.com to help create great looking, streamlined apps including blogs and webinars.
-* Online performance tests for JavaScript and CSS, particularly those involving DOM manipulation will often be written to target desktop computers and may not run on all supported devices.
+* On-line performance tests for JavaScript and CSS, particularly those involving DOM manipulation will often be written to target desktop computers and may not run on all supported devices.
 * On some of our lower end CE devices you may find you need to increase the program memory available to install RhoElements and you can do this from the Control Panel.
-Out of the box you will have sufficent memory on your device but if you have already installed a lot of programs you may need to allocate more program memory or delete your existing files.
+Out of the box you will have sufficient memory on your device but if you have already installed a lot of programs you may need to allocate more program memory or delete your existing files.
 * The more RhoElements applications you run on your device the greater the required memory will be.
 Consider using the TabBar in a single application rather than multiple separate applications.
 * Windows Mobile 5.0 is not supported in this release, devices should be updated to Windows Mobile 6.x where possible.

+### JQM Transitions
+When using JQM transitions on Windows Mobile or Windows CE devices, you may notice that the transition animations do not occur.
+Investigation into this shows that the device hardware is just not capable to rendering the animations; the transition jumps from the old page to the new page without any fancy animation, dropping all the frames.